Tackling Inequalities and Discrimination Experiences in health Services (TIDES)

 The Tackling Inequalities and Discrimination Experiences in health services (TIDES) study aims to understand how discrimination witnessed and experienced by healthcare practitioners is related to work and health outcomes, and how this may contribute to inequalities in health service use.
-TIDES is funded by the Wellcome Trust.
+TIDES phase 1 was funded by the Wellcome Trust.

 - Project 1 uses survey data and electronic health records to investigate inequalities in health service use.